sneakykiwi/mudae-autobot/README.md

   - Character search functionality
 - **Statistics Tracking**: Tracks rolls executed, characters claimed, kakera collected, and more
 - **Multi-Channel Support**: Monitor and interact with multiple Mudae channels simultaneously
-- **Database Persistence**: All settings, statistics, and wishlist data are saved locally
+- **Database Persistence**: Settings, statistics, credentials, and channel data are saved in a local SQLite database
 - **Character Search**: Search for characters directly from the TUI
 - **Smart Cooldown Management**: Tracks command cooldowns to maximize efficiency